Mark Clayton (American football, born 1961): Legacy

-He is in the NFL top 50 in receiving yards (tied for 39th) and receiving TDs (tied for 13th).
-He holds Dolphins records for career pass receptions and TDs.
-A favorite target of Dan Marino, he paired with Mark Duper to form the popular "Marks Brothers", and they would play together for 10 years.
+Clayton holds Dolphins records for career pass receptions and touchdowns.
+A favorite target of Dan Marino, he paired with Mark Duper to form the popular "Marks Brothers", and they would play together for ten years.
 At one point in time, the Dan Marino-Mark Clayton tandem was the most prolific in NFL history.

 He is one of only three players in the history of the NFL who has caught a touchdown pass from both Dan Marino and Brett Favre during the NFL regular season.
 The others are Keith Jackson and Mark Ingram.

 In 2003, he entered the Miami Dolphins Ring of Honor, along with fellow "Marks Brother", Mark Duper on December 15, 2003.
 On June 20, 2014, it was announced that Clayton would be inducted into the Kentucky Pro Football Hall of Fame.

 In 2005, he helped punctuate Marino's Pro Football Hall of Fame induction speech by running through the crowd and catching one last pass from Marino thrown from the stage.

-He now lives in Houston, Texas, with his sons Mark Gregory Clayton II and Matthew Clayton.
+He now lives in Houston, Texas, with his wife Bridget and sons Mark Gregory Clayton II and Matthew Clayton.